lukasznoroff/decor/README.md

 This is a home furnishings e-commerce site that has both customer and admin sections.
 For my backend I chose WordPress whit Custom Post Type UI plugin, this allowed me to create the necessary fields for the products.

-The app have the following pages:
+The app has the following pages:

 ### Home